Selected Co-op advertising

-Co-op - it returned to its old name in 2016 after several years as The Co-operative Group - is the UK's biggest mutual retail association, offering a broad range of services including travel, legal services and even funeral services.
-It is the UK #1 in that sector.
+The Co-op - it returned to its old name in 2016 after several years as The Co-operative Group - is the UK's biggest mutual retail association, offering a broad range of services including travel, legal services and even funeral services.
 However, its biggest business is grocery retail.
-With the takeover of rival Somerfield in 2008, it became the UK's fifth largest supermarket group by revenues, with around 6% of UK grocery shopping, according to Kantar Worldpanel.
-But it's the #2 behind Tesco by outlets with around 2,800 small and medium-format stores across the country.
+With the takeover of rival Somerfield in 2008, it became the UK's fifth largest supermarket group by revenues, with around 6% of UK grocery shopping, according to Kantar Worldpanel, and around 2,775 small and medium-format stores across the country.
+It has come under intense pressure in 2017 from discounter Aldi, threatening its position as the #5 grocer.
 All businesses now operate under the Co-op name.
-The group's banking business was expected to expand dramatically in 2013 following a deal to acquire 630 branches and 5m customers from Lloyds.
+The group also lends its name to a sizeable community banking business.
+In 2013, Co-operative Bank signed a deal to acquire 630 branches and 5m customers from Lloyds.
 However, completion was delayed repeatedly by funding problems and the deal eventually collapsed.
 Shortly afterwards, the bank's credit rating was slashed as a result of a gaping capital shortfall prompted by bad debts, mostly inherited through the acquisition of building society Britannia.
-To refinance the bank and avoid collapse, the Co-op was obliged to transfer ownership of that business to its bondholders.
+To refinance the bank and avoid collapse, the Co-op was obliged to transfer majority control of that business to its bondholders.
 Further sordid revelations followed concerning the off-duty activities of former bank chairman Paul Flowers.
 The disastrous performance of the banking division, as well as a sharp downturn in trading at its grocery business, resulted in a massive £2.5bn loss in 2013.
 In 2014, the group sold its pharmacy and farming divisions to reduce debt.
-Revenues for 2015 were £9.3bn, including £7.0bn from food retail.
-Funeralcare is the next biggest at £399m.
-The Co-op has around 5m members.
-Euan Sutherland resigned as group chief executive in Mar 2014, and was replaced by Richard Pennycook.
-Steve Murrells is CEO, food retail; Niall Booker is CEO, Co-operative Bank.
+Morrisons executive Richard Pennycook, who joined the group that year, was widely credited with saving it from total collapse.
+He stepped down in 2017, to be succeeded as group CEO as grocery chief Steve Murrells.
+Revenues for 2016 were £9.5bn, including £7.1bn from food retail.
+Insurance is the next biggest at £439m, followed by Funeralcare (£307m).
+However the group suffered another large loss as a result of a write-off of its remaining 20% stake in Co-op Bank.
+The Co-op has around 4m active members.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Adbrands Weekly Update 24th Mar 2016: Latest figures from Kantar Worldpanel for market share among UK supermarkets put Aldi at a new high, close to overtaking Co-operative Food Stores as the local #5.
 Aldi's share for the 12 weeks to the end of Feb hit 5.8%, compared to 6.0% for the Co-op.
 Sainsbury's retained the #2 position for the fourth consecutive period, ahead of Asda.